Jiayii03/AgenticAI-Air-Traffic-Controller/README.md

 1. Try train RL using current SARSA (tabular) method and existing observation and action space.
 If cannot then need change to neural network or other RL methods. **done**

-2. Integrate collision avoidance
+2. Integrate collision avoidance **done**
- -

-3. Incorporate emergency situation
+3. Integrate emergency situation
--

 4. Benchmark against baseline, e.g. random or straight line

 ### Seed Number for Demonstration

 Head over to `config_game.json` and change the `scenario_seed`.
+Suitable config as follows:

-1. 210546 (6 aircrafts, 5 destinations)
+1. 331280 (5 aircrafts, 5 destinations)
-2.
+2. 350072 (5 aircrafts, 5 destinations)
+3. 379381 (5 aircrafts, 5 destinations)

 ### Observation space